Generative diffusion in very large dimensions

 This can be rewritten as

 where $ {\mathbb{E}}_{x,a}$ denotes the expectation with respect to the joint probability $P_t(\vx,\va)$, and the constant $C$ is independent of $\vcs^\theta$.
 This is a convenient form since it can be estimated empirically from the database points $\va^\mu$ and their evolved position $\vx^\mu$ \cite{Song2019}.
-In realistic applications all losses for different times $t$ are packed together with suitable weights, to define a global loss.
+In realistic applications all losses for different times $t$ are packed together with suitable weights, to define a global loss {\cite{ho2020denoising} (the weights are chosen in order to improve generation quality and simplicity of implementation)}.
 This setting could be studied as well.
 At a large enough final time $t_f$ (when the Ornstein-Uhlenbeck process, which relaxes exponentially fast, has reached equilibrium), the endpoints of these trajectories are thermalized in the quadratic potential, so they become iid variables with Gaussian distribution $G_T(\vx)=e^{-\vx^2/(2T)}/\sqrt{2\pi T}^N$.

 Let us now describe the second phase of the process, the {\it generation} phase.
 One first generates points according to the distribution, $G_T(\vx)$ and let them evolve through an inverse diffusion that takes time backward, from $t_f$ to $0$ (we consider $t_f$ large enough so that for all practical purposes $\vx$ has thermalized) .
 It is a mathematical fact\cite{Anderson1982reverse-diff} that, if this backward Langevin process is driven by a force which is the sum of the exact score plus the inverse of the confining force used in the forward process, then the backward diffusion will generate at $t=0$ points distributed according to $P_0$.
 Precisely, if we start at $t=t_f$ from $N$ variables $y_i$ which are iid Gaussian distributed according to $\cN(0,T)$, and let them evolve through the backward Langevin process defined by